 Word 2013 also offers a simple way (through File | Info | Versions) to access previous AutoRecovery backups while you are working on a file, and this also applies to backups of files that have been previously saved but closed without saving changes made during the editing session.
 For more on this, see “Recover an earlier version of an Office file.”

 AutoRecovery backups more than four days old are deleted when you open Word, but you can go to the UnsavedFiles folder before opening Word on the fourth day and copy the ASD file to another folder to preserve it.

 I’ve said that there is no AutoSave feature in Word.
 This is no longer entirely true.
 Office 365 offers an AutoSave option, but only for files saved to OneDrive or SharePoint.
-This feature is not available in perpetual-license versions such as Word 2013, 2016, 2019.
+This feature is not available in perpetual-license versions such as Word 2013, 2016, 2019 (it is available in Word 2021, however).
 If you are using one of those versions (or an older version), Graham Mayor offers two add-ins that can help:

-Both add-ins are for Word 2007 to 2013, though the zip file for the SaveReminder add-in includes a version that will work with earlier Word versions.
+Both add-ins are for Word 2007 and above, though the zip file for the SaveReminder add-in includes a version that will work with earlier Word versions.

 Acknowledgments: Thanks to MVP Jay Freedman for information about AutoRecovery backups in Word 2013.

 This article copyright © 2014, 2019, 2023 by Suzanne S. Barnhill.